zizicharter/python-polygon-painter/Introduction.md

 random.seed(2) # Initialize the random number generator with 2
 ```

->Exercise: Now try running your script lots of times and see how that changes what numbers it produces
+> 💡 Exercise: Now try running your script lots of times and see how that changes what numbers it produces